-These tender snowball cookies are made with butter, all-purpose flour, almond flour, and powdered sugar, then tossed in a chai-spiced mixture.
-They are a fantastic holiday cookie or great served with coffee!
+These tender chai-spiced snowball cookies are a fantastic holiday cookie or great served with coffee!

 Alright.
 So you guys know I’m all about quick and easy weeknight meals, right?
 I mean, obviously.